What can I do if I Have Been Harmed or Know a Child That has Been Harmed?

 Childhood injuries are more common than our society appreciates.
 Therefore, if it happens to you or someone that you love, you might not know what to do or when to do it.
 Here are some things to think about if it ever emerges in your life.

 Yes.
 If you know or think that a child is at risk of being harmed, you should call the police.
 They can come in and protect the child as well as preserve any evidence that may exist

 Many people might hesitate to bring the authorities into the situation soon after they discover that a child has been injured, institutional or otherwise.
 (To understand institutional abuse, click here).
 They might fear that it will embarrass someone involved, needlessly escalate the situation, or something entirely different.
-Alternatively, they might think it’s not their place if they are not the parent.
-Yet, we still advise people to contact the police as soon as possible and we tell advise them to contact the police regardless of whom the offender is.
+Alternatively, they might think it's not their place if they are not the parent.
+We still advise people to contact the police as soon as possible, and we tell advise them to contact the police regardless of whom the offender is.
 Why do we do this?
 The victim could still be at risk.
 Also, it is critically important for the authorities to collect evidence-evidence that could soon disappear.
 These are some of the most important reasons to get the cops involved but there are others.
 Also, do not speak about this with the possible offender or the institution that the offender is affiliated with.

 How Should I Speak to The Victim?

-It is perfectly natural to want to comfort victims of accident, intentional harm, or other misconduct especially if they are children.
+It is perfectly natural to want to comfort victims of an accident, intentional harm, or other misconduct especially if they are children.
 You might want to ask them how they are feeling, what happened, and a million other things.
 However, this is not what you should do, as hard as that is to understand.
 Instead, only a qualified professional should question the child about the nature and circumstances of the event.
-Also, while this might also sound counterintuitive, you should also not change or wash a child because this could lose evidence that is still on the kid.
-Rather, the police will take what they need from the victim and then instruct on when the child should clean up.
+Also, while this might sound counterintuitive, you should also not change or wash a child because this could lose evidence that is still on the kid.
+Preferably, the police will take what they need from the victim and then instruct on when the child should clean up.